guitarvydas/prep/README.md

 prep 're-begin' 're-terminate' ohm-spec glue-spec --cycles=1 [...]

+prep 're-begin' 're-terminate' ohm-spec glue-spec --inclusive [...]

 Expansion is recursive except when --cycles is specified.
 When --cycles is specified, an internal counter is initialized to 0 and counts upward +1 for every expansion cycle.
 Expansion terminates when (counter >= stop).

+The option ``-inclusive`` causes `prep` to include the terminator match in the code blocks

 See `run.bash`